 I was fortunate early in my career to recognize the need to retain a career coach.
 In a nutshell, a career coach can help:

 - diagnose and sort out your situation and opportunities

 - offer new strategies for coping with office politics and competition from other firms

 - discover or capitalize on new opportunities

-A good coach provides new tools to improve communication, and helps chart your goals and career path.
-Your career coach can also be your positive personal, behind-the-scenes confidant, consultant, and resource.
+A good coach provides new tools to improve communication and helps chart your goals and career path.
+Your career adviser can also be your positive personal, behind-the-scenes confidant, consultant, and resource.

 Can You Benefit From a Career Coach?

 If you lack self-confidence, or feel as if your career progression is not on the right track, or are face with any of the following, then it’s likely you need a career coach: